i80and/flutter/README.md

 type.
 This usually works just fine, but there are some circumstances where type mistakes can silently propagate throughout a system.

-While I believe that long-term optional typing can be used to facilitate static analysis, but for now I'll settle for function prototype assertions at runtime.
+While I believe that in the long term optional typing can be used to facilitate static analysis, for now I'll settle for function prototype assertions at runtime.
 This is flutter.py.

 Examples